Dinners · Old-Fashioned Sides

 Better tomorrow

-Make ahead — the flavour deepens overnight.
+Make ahead — the flavor deepens overnight.
 Loosen with a splash of water to reheat.

 Questions, answered

 Yes — the true old-fashioned way.
-Soak 400 g dried navy beans overnight, simmer 1–1½ hours until nearly tender, then bake in the sauce 2½–3 hours at 150°C, topping up water as needed.
-Canned gives the same flavour far faster, which is why grandma used them for potlucks.
+Soak 400 g dried navy beans overnight, simmer 1–1½ hours until nearly tender, then bake in the sauce 2½–3 hours at 300°F (150°C), topping up water as needed.
+Canned gives the same flavor far faster, which is why grandma used them for potlucks.

 Covered, or under-baked.
-Bake uncovered so the sauce reduces and caramelises — it should coat a spoon and skin over on top, thickening more as it rests.
+Bake uncovered so the sauce reduces and caramelizes — it should coat a spoon and skin over on top, thickening more as it rests.

 Molasses and slow, uncovered baking.
 The molasses brings dark, smoky sweetness; the mustard and vinegar cut it; the long bake concentrates it all.

-Both — better a day ahead as the flavour deepens, and they freeze well for 3 months.
+Both — better a day ahead as the flavor deepens, and they freeze well for 3 months.
 Reheat with a splash of water.

 Ad · below-content